-Looking to build off the success of Summer Camp 2020, where we are proud to announce that there was not a single reported confirmed case of COVID-19, we know our plan for Summer Camp 2021 will be even more exciting now that we have last year’s experience on the record.
-Kings Bay Y will be adhering strictly to all NYC and NYS COVID-19 regulations for Summer 2021.
+Looking to build off the success of Summer Camp 2020, where we are proud to announce that there was not a single reported confirmed case of COVID-19, we know our plan for Summer Camp 2021 will be even more exciting due to having last year’s experience on the record.
+Kings Bay Y will be adhering strictly to all NYC and NYS COVID-19 regulations for Summer 2021

 Does Kings Bay Y have the permit to operate camp during Summer 2021?

 Yes, the Kings Bay Y Summer Day Camp has already received its permit as a result of forward planning from the moment Camp 2020 concluded.

 Where can I find the dates and prices for the Kings Bay Y Camps?

 Please visit our Programs Page to view the dates for the 2021 Kings Bay Y Summer Camps as well as the fees for the camps.

 Please visit our registration page where you will be able to log in and follow the prompts to register your child[ren].